On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Horizontal and Lipschitz homotopy groups

 An uncountable family of maps as above is then obtained by considering the maps $\phi_r:\Sph^n\to\Heis^n$ given by $\phi_r(x) = \delta_r(\phi(x))$ for $r>0$, where $\delta_r:\Heis^n\to\Heis^n$ is the dilation given in \eqref{delta}.
-The fact that there are no relations between these mappings easily follow from a modification of the proof of Proposition~\ref{BaloghGeneralization}.
+The fact that there are no relations between these mappings follows from the discussion in Remark \ref{ExtraRemark}.
 This completes the proof of (2). \end{proof}

 When $n>1$, we can also show that the higher homotopy groups of spheres arise as subgroups of the horizontal homotopy groups of $\Heis^n$.

 \begin{theorem} For $k\ge n\ge 2$, $\pi_k^H(\Heis^n)$ is nontrivial whenever $\pi_k(\Sph^n)$ is nontrivial. \end{theorem}